timofeysie/acknowledge/notes/Core Java.md

 — to decouple them, you must override clone() so that it clones the object and ObjExternal.
 Then the original object references ObjExternal and the clone references a clone of ObjExternal, so that the object and its clone are truly independent

 #Abstract & Interface#
-- Java does not permit multiple inheritance(can only extend one class) but interfaces provide an alternative because you can implement more than one interface (an interface can extend any number of interfaces).
+- Java does not permit multiple inheritance(a class can only extend one class) but interfaces provide an alternative because you can implement more than one interface (an interface can extend any number of interfaces).
 - An interface name can be used anywhere a type can be used.
 - If a class includes abstract methods, the class itself must be declared abstract
 - All methods declared in an interface are implicitly public and non-static, so the public modifier can be omitted.